kibertoad/message-queue-toolkit/README.md

 ## Automatic Queue and Topic Creation

 Both publishers and consumers accept a queue name and configuration as parameters.
-If the referenced queue does not exist at the moment the publisher or the consumer is instantiated, it is automatically created.
+If the referenced queue (or SNS topic) does not exist at the moment the publisher or the consumer is instantiated, it is automatically created.
 Similarly, if the referenced topic does not exist during instantiation, it is also automatically created.

+If you do not want to create a new queue/topic, you can set `queueLocator` field for `queueConfiguration`.
+In that case `message-queue-toolkit` will not attempt to create a new queue or topic, and instead throw an error if they don't already exist.